 - Experience working with clients and collaborating with attorneys.

 - Degree in paralegal or related field preferred.

 Complement Your Resume with a Cover Letter

+A cover letter helps in explaining to the hiring manager your suitability for the position.
 It allows you to highlight your relevant skills, experiences, and accomplishments, and to demonstrate how you can contribute to the company’s goals.